IMDb Data Analyzer

 ax.grid(axis='x')

-Let us see now how aligned I am with the masses.
+Let’s now see how aligned I am with the masses.

-It seems that we kind of agree on the 7’s.
+It seems that we generally agree on the 7’s.

 plt.figure(figsize=(6, 6))